 Option 3 – Use Philips Hue (Maybe Someday..?)

 Back in 2020, the Hue website has a whole page on their integration with Nest, saying:

 Philips hue can interact with all your Nest® products, from using your Nest Cam to turn off the lights when you’ve left the room to switching your lights to the best setting to see through smoke if there is an emergency.“Nest meets hue” page, as at 19th August 2020

-This sounds really promising, although it seems that the page is out of date because three different people on Google Nest’s forums say that they purchased their Nest systems specifically due to the integration with Philips Hue, and they’re disappointed that it no longer works as advertised.
+This sounded really promising, although it seems that the page is out of date because three different people on Google Nest’s forums say that they purchased their Nest systems specifically due to the integration with Philips Hue, and they were disappointed that it no longer works as advertised.